bolemo/aegis/README.md

 Once the process is done, you can use `/opt/bolemo/scripts/firewall-blocklist.sh status` to check everything is up and running.

 You will probably want to setup a cron job to update the blocklists once a day.
-You can use kamoj addon and add as a cron job: `15 3 * * * /bin/sh /opt/bolemo/scripts/firewall-blocklist.sh update` (without the `-v` option).
+You can use Kamoj's addon and add as a cron job: `15 3 * * * /bin/sh /opt/bolemo/scripts/firewall-blocklist.sh update` (without the `-v` option).

 ## Use
 use: `/opt/bolemo/scripts/firewall-blocklist.sh [options] command`